Samriddhi-98/HELP-NGO-Country-Segmentation-using-Unsupervised-Learning-/README.md

 Outliers: Found extreme values using box plots and statistical methods (like z-score) and handled them carefully.

-✅ Goal: Ensure the data is accurate, complete, and consistent.

 3️⃣ Data Preprocessing
 Before applying machine learning, the data must be in the right form.